Software-Engineering-Group-UP/RSE-UP/chapters/git_advanced.md

 rather than via a pull request from a forked repository.

 Sami makes a change to `README.md` in the `master` branch on GitHub.
 Meanwhile, Amira is making a conflicting change to the same file in a different branch.
-When Amira creates her pull request, GitHub will detect the conflict and report that the PR cannot be merged automatically ([Figure](git-advanced-pr-conflict)).
+When Amira creates her pull request, GitHub will detect the conflict and report that the PR cannot be merged automatically ([Figure: - Pull Request Conflict](git-advanced-pr-conflict)).

 ```{figure} ../figures/git-advanced/pr-conflict.png
 :name: git-advanced-pr-conflict